Austin John Winkler

-Austin John Winkler (born October 25, 1981) is an American singer, songwriter, and musician best known for being the former lead singer of the American rock band Hinder.
-Since his departure from Hinder, Winkler has continued his career, but as a solo artist, under the name Austin John.
-Austin's first release as a solo artist, a six-song EP titled Love Sick Radio was released on April 22, 2016.
+Austin John Winkler (born October 25, 1981) is an American musician best known for being the original and former lead vocalist of the rock band Hinder.
+Since his departure from Hinder, he has continued his career as a solo artist under the name Austin John.
+Winkler's first release as a solo artist, a six-song EP titled Love Sick Radio, was released on April 22, 2016.

-As of the first quarter of 2022, Austin has released two new singles from his upcoming solo project, using his full name "Austin John Winkler" – the tracks "SuperJaded" and "Phoneline" were released for purchase on January 21, 2022, and March 25, 2022, with official music videos being posted to YouTube.

-On June 24, 2022 Winkler released his latest single titled "American Dreams" via all major digital music distributors.
+As of the first quarter of 2022, Winkler has released two new singles from his upcoming solo project, using his full name "Austin John Winkler" – the tracks "SuperJaded" and "Phoneline" were released for purchase on January 21, 2022, and March 25, 2022, with official music videos being posted to YouTube.
+On June 24, 2022, Winkler released his single titled "American Dreams" via all major digital music distributors.

 Hinder

-Winkler was one of the founding members of Hinder and recorded a total of one EP (Far From Close), four studio albums (Extreme Behavior, Take It to the Limit, All American Nightmare, Welcome to the Freakshow) and released 24 singles to radio while with them during his 12-year tenure with the band.
+Winkler was one of the founding members of Hinder and recorded a total of one EP (Far from Close), four studio albums (Extreme Behavior, Take It to the Limit, All American Nightmare, Welcome to the Freakshow) and released 24 singles to radio while with them during his 12-year tenure with the band.

 On November 10, 2013, it was announced via Loudwire that Hinder had officially parted ways with Winkler, stating, "We hold no animosity towards Austin, and wish him the best.
 Although it was a difficult decision, it was the best thing for everyone involved and time for us to move on.
 This summer and fall tour was a tough one.
 We want to thank the fans for all their overwhelming support."
 It was confirmed by Winkler through a statement.

-Soon after the announcement that he and Hinder had parted ways, Winkler quickly stated he would continue his career as a solo artist.
+Soon after the announcement, Winkler quickly stated he would continue his career as a solo artist.